 - Conveniently an Orphan: Ari Spinner.
 It's never stated what happened to her parents, or how she managed to live on her own for so long.

-- Cool Teacher: The substitute in Creature Teacher.
+- Cool Teacher: Ms. King, the substitute in Creature Teacher.

 - Cordon Bleugh Chef: The new lunch lady in the first book, whose dishes are made from stolen pets.

 - Creepy Child: Ari Spinner, Dolores, and the kids in Mrs. Storch's homeroom except for Blue and Tim.
 Although the kids in Mrs. Storch's class are actually pretty nice beyond their monster exteriors.